 Despite the upfront costs and the separate bills, living off-campus will nearly always be cheaper.
 Unless you have your heart set on a swanky new luxury building; you can rest assured that private off campus housing will have some costs savings for you.
 Dorms have fixed costs and often rise each semester, but with all of the apartments in the Boston area you can find a place that suits your needs at a more reasonable price.
-You can also get a cheaper apartment by looking with roommates, which usually isn’t an option on college campuses.
+You can also get a cheaper apartment by looking with roommates.
 Most people will tell you that living in a three or four bedroom will get you the best bang for the buck if you are cost conscious.

 If you live on your own, you can find an apartment that fits your needs, like space to work out or in-unit laundry.
 It also allows you to cook for yourself and choose your meals instead of relying on an expensive meal plan.
 Cooking for yourself is a great way to save money and eat what you want.
 If you live with roommates you can also bulk buy food and this also saves money.
 Working as a team buying food on sale is never a bad idea.

 Apartments are much more cozy and homey than any dorm since they’re meant to be lived in permanently.
 You have more space and freedom to decorate how you want, plus you can bring things such as wall decorations that usually aren’t allowed in dorms.
 Living off-campus lets you make a space your own and you’ll be happy to settle in after a long day.